MarkusEh/vdr-plugin-tvscraper/README.md

 --readOnlyClient

-is provided, the client needs only read access, and will not scrap.
+is provided, the client needs only read access, and will not scrape.
 This feature is experimental, and might not work in all situations, e.g. for very old recordings with missing data in the info/info.vdr file.
 Make sure that the same version of tvscraper is running on client and server.